How to keep yourself, your animals, your investment, and your food supply safe

-The right cleaning & disinfection agents will vary depending on the pathogen in question – different chemicals will kill different things.
+The right cleaning and disinfection agents will vary depending on the pathogen in question – different chemicals will kill different things.

 It is important to keep in mind the type of chemical you are using; sanitizers are used on skin and disinfectants are used on surfaces.

 Every farm is different.
-Work with your veterinarian to develop the most effective cleaning & disinfection protocol for you.
+Work with your veterinarian to develop the most effective cleaning and disinfection protocol for you.

 Review your protocols to ensure they are being followed and update them as needed.